bytecodealliance/wasm-micro-runtime/doc/source_debugging.md

 # WAMR source debugging

-WAMR supports source level debugging based on DWARF, source map is not supported.
+WAMR supports source level debugging based on DWARF (normally used in C/C++/Rust), source map (normally used in AssemblyScript) is not supported.

 ## Build wasm application with debug information
 To debug your application, you need to compile them with debug information.
 You can use `-g` option when compiling the source code if you are using wasi-sdk (also work for emcc and rustc):